-Matthew Conduit studied Fine Art at Mansfield College of Arts and then completed a BA Hons Fine Art at Sheffield Polytechnic in 1981.
-Thereafter, solo exhibitions included 'Groundwork'
+Born in Nottingham, Matthew Conduit studied at Mansfield College of Arts and then completed a BA Hons Fine Art at Sheffield Polytechnic in 1981.
+Thereafter, he exhibited widely, including solo exhibitions at 'Groundwork'

 at Impressions Gallery, York and 'Groundwork'

 and 'Industrial Valley'

 at the Axiom Centre For The Arts, Cheltenham.
 He was involved in various group exhibitions including Disturbed Ground

 at Collins Gallery, Glasgow (with Paul Hill, John Davies and Keith Arnatt) and 'Image & Exploration - Directions In British Photography 1980-85'

 Matthew was Director at the Untitled Gallery in Sheffield in the mid 1980's and relocated the gallery from the suburbs to its current location in the city centre in 1988 (now Site Gallery).
 He then worked for over 10 years developing the Cultural Industries Quarter, Workstation & Showroom Cinema complex in Sheffield, followed by ten years of as a freelance consultant developing buildings and facilities to support the creative sector and creative producers across the UK .
 Matthew stepped back from producing new work during this period, but started seriously making pictures again around 2004.